ancorasir/ProSoRo/data/README.md

 ## Data Generation

-Please follow the [guide](../guide.ipynb) to generate the data.
+Pleasefollow the [guide](../guide.ipynb) to generate the data.
 You can also download the pre-generated data from the [dataset](https://drive.google.com/drive/folders/1DLtiRO6jbu13QDrZpORM2CHrvn-JiiRk?usp=sharing).